How long do you have to get a lawyer after an accident?

 To ensure the most accurate payout is obtained, you should contact in injury lawyer as soon as possible following your car accident.
 Why?
 It is likely that the negligent party has contacted their insurance company, who will undoubtedly contact you as quickly as possible to obtain any incriminating information to be used against you.
 You should never, ever provide a statement to an insurance company without first contacting an attorney.
 Remember, the insurance companies are not on your side.
 They are only concerned with their bottom line–which means paying out as little as possible.
 Your attorney will handle the insurance companies for you; if and when they call, kindly tell them you are not at liberty to provide information regarding your case as you are in the process of retaining an attorney.

 Nevada Statute of Limitations

-Nevada provides up to two years following an accident injury to file a claim.
+Depending on the background of your injury, Nevada typically provides up to two years following an accident injury to file a claim.
 If you file past the two-year deadline, you will not be able to file a claim to recover compensation.
 Although two years may seem like plenty of time, it passes quickly, especially when you are recovering from a serious injury.
 Even more importantly, your actions within this two-year timeframe will hold significant weight on your recovery options.
 The sooner you get in touch with a lawyer, the sooner you can recover, and the better chances you have of recovering a maximum payout.